Drumhead court-martial

-A drumhead court-martial is a court-martial held in the field to hear urgent charges of offences committed in action.
-The term sometimes has connotations of summary justice.

-The term is said to originate from the use of a drum as an improvised table, the drumhead forming the writing surface.
+A drumhead court-martial is a court-martial held in the field to render summary justice for offenses committed in action.
+The term is said to originate from drums used as improvised tables and drumheads as writing surfaces at fast-track military trials and executions.

 Origins

 The earliest recorded usage is in an English memoir of the Peninsular War (1807).
 The term sometimes has connotations of summary justice, with an implied lack of judicial impartiality, as noted in the transcripts of the trial at Nuremberg of Josef Bühler.

 According to Sir Arthur Wynne Morgan Bryant, such courts-martial have ordered lashings or hangings to punish soldiers (and their officers) who were cowardly, disobedient, or, conversely, acted rashly; and especially as a discouragement to drunkenness.
 It is also used as a reference to a kangaroo court in its derogatory form.